lavrovd/psd-reader/README.md

 Display Adobe&reg; Photoshop&reg; PSD files directly in the web browser.

-Use PSD files as an image source for canvas.
+- Use PSD files as an image source for canvas.
+- Convert PSD to PNG or JPEG directly in the browser.
+- Create slide-shows with support for PSD files.

 [![demo snapshot](http://i.imgur.com/yQ4Irq2.png)](https://epistemex.github.io/psd-reader/psddrop.html)